 Tumorous cancer cells are treated with high-energy radiation.
 The therapy is designed to focus treatment on cancer cells and limit exposure to healthy cells.
 However, there is always collateral damage to the surrounding tissue.

 Radiation therapy side effects are inevitable, but everybody will respond differently to treatment, with no way to predict how any individual will react or the severity of their reaction.

-Some people may experience only mild symptoms, while others will feel quite ill.
+Some people may experience only mild symptoms, while others feel quite ill.

-Such as nausea and fatigue, can manifest quickly and dissipate just as fast.
-They can develop during or immediately after treatment and sometimes last for several weeks after before subsiding.
+Nausea and fatigue can manifest quickly and dissipate just as fast.
+They can develop during or immediately after treatment and sometimes last for several weeks before subsiding.

 Like lung or heart problems, it may not show up until years after the treatment has finished and can be permanent.